 6.5.
 Upon termination, Agent must provide all monies due and payable to any Carriers, and a complete and satisfactory accounting.

 6.6.
 Upon termination and ARC's request, Agent must return to ARC all supporting documents listed in Section C of the IAH that are less than or equal to 2 years of age as of the date of termination.
 Until returned or destroyed in a secure manner, all supporting documentation containing personal data, such as credit card information, must be maintained in a secure and confidential manner.

 6.7.
 Whenever this Agreement is terminated, ARC will notify all Carriers and advise them of the reason and the effective date of the termination.
-ARC will also notify System Providers to inhibit issuance of ARC Traffic Documents by Agent.
+ARC will also notify System Providers to inhibit issuance of ARC Traffic Documents by Agent through the ARC Settlement Plan.
 Additionally, Agent must cease use of its ARC Number(s), unless Agent reclassifies to an ARC Verified Travel Consultant.

 6.8.
 Upon termination of this Agreement, in the event Agent fails to fulfill its obligations to Submit all Sales Reports, Agent authorizes ARC to Submit the Sales Reports that have not previously been Submitted and to draft Agent's designated bank account for the amounts owed for such Sales Reports .
 Agent will indemnify and hold harmless ARC; ARC's officers, employees, and representatives; and Carriers from all damages, losses, or claims resulting from ARC's Submission of the Sales Reports under the terms of this Section.

 6.9.
 ARC will be considered a real party in interest in any cause of action, suit, or arbitration to enforce the terms of this Agreement, including those brought by ARC after the termination of this Agreement to collect amounts Agent owes to Carriers or ARC.